Dream Snow

 Dream Snow is a children's picture book written and illustrated by Eric Carle.
-Published in 2000 by Philomel Books, the musical and sound effects book is about a farmer who celebrates Christmas after the first snowfall.
+Published in 2000 by Philomel Books, the book is about a farmer who celebrates Christmas after the first snowfall.
+It uses acetate overlays to depict blankets of snow and a sound chip at the end.

 Reception

-The Horn Book wrote: "Carle's newest picture book is eye-catching, but the story is slim."
-Booklist wrote: "Visual and musical gimmicks enhance Carle's signature bright, textured collages in this holiday-cum-counting story."
-Kirkus Reviews wrote: "The venerable and prolific Carle (Hello, Red Fox, 1998, etc.) offers a quiet Christmas story with a little music at the end."
+Booklist wrote, "Visual and musical gimmicks enhance Carle's signature bright, textured collages in this holiday-cum-counting story."
+Publisher's Weekly called the book a "ho-hum holiday tale....the text is bland and the volume relies too heavily on novelties.
+Kirkus Reviews wrote, "The venerable and prolific Carle (Hello, Red Fox, 1998, etc.) offers a quiet Christmas story with a little music at the end."